 Randomly intermix upside-down and right-side-up trials.

 Running the Experiment

+Before the experiment begins, it is a good idea to ask the participant if she or he has any known visual impairments or difficulties, and in particular, if they think they have any difficulty recognizing people.

 Seat a participant 60 cm from the monitor of the presentation computer.